paevaneh-esmaili/paevaneh-esmaili/README.md

-- 👋 Hi, I’m Parvaneh Esmaili
+- 👋 Hi, I’m Parvaneh Esmaili.
-- 👀 I’m interested in exploring the world
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning software.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 paevaneh-esmaili/paevaneh-esmaili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.